eth-educators/ethstaker-guides/zhejiang.md

 Press `Ctrl` + `C` to stop showing those messages.

-## Trying the Goerli/Prater merge testnet
+## Trying the Zhejiang testnet

 ### Requesting testnet funds

-You can request Goerli ETH from [EthStaker Discord server](https://discord.io/ethstaker) in the #request-goerli-eth💸 channel with a BrightID verification.
-You can check out [these other faucet links](https://faucetlink.to/goerli) as well.
-You will need at least 32 Goerli ETH if you want to do a validator deposit for Goerli.
-The EthStaker Discord faucet will give you 32.05 Goerli ETH in one go.
+You can request Zhejiang ETH from [the main faucet](https://faucet.zhejiang.ethpandaops.io/).
+You can request Zhejiang ETH from [pk910's faucet](https://zhejiang-faucet.pk910.de/).
+You can request Zhejiang ETH from [EthStaker Discord server](https://discord.io/ethstaker) in the #request-zhejiang-eth💸 channel.
+You will need at least 32 Zhejiang ETH if you want to do a validator deposit for Zhejiang.

 ## Adding a validator